Radost1987/9_github_trending/README.md

 ## About script

-This code displays 20 the most popular repositories from https://github.com for last week.
+This code displays 20 the most popular repositories from https://github.com for the last week.

 ## Requirements